kvalle/schmansible/bloggpost/choosing-a-framework.md

 ## Conclusion

 So, which provisioning framework should you choose?
 The answer is, as always, *it depends*.
 We have presented some of the major points on which you should judge each famework, but it's up to you to make a decision suited to your needs.
+Remember to consider the model you'll need before looking at the DSL, as the model is most likely to be a constraint.

 Quite possibly this article left you even more unsure about which framework to choose.
 But at least now you know what questions to ask.